-During the last three years, a lot of tests were made with these devices in order to verify theirs precision or for research purposes [6], [7].
+During the last five years, the authors made a lot of tests with these devices aiming to verify theirs precision or for research purposes.

-Compared with other measuring devices used to study the vehicle kinematics, as the fifth wheel or Correvit optical device, the actual commercial GPS-systems present some important advantages: small packaging, reasonable prices, augmented performances, short time for vehicle instrumentation, easiness of use, simple connectivity with computers and ability to store large amount of data.
+Compared with other measuring devices used for the vehicle kinematics study, as the "fifth wheel" or Correvit optical device, the actual commercial GPS-systems present some important advantages: small packaging, reasonable prices, augmented performances, short time for vehicle instrumentation, easiness of use, simple connectivity with computers and ability to store large amount of data.
 Furthermore, any study of vehicle dynamics is based on reliable information about travelling time, acceleration, velocity and distance, which means exactly the processing results offered by common GPS receivers.

-The recording of the altitude and geographical coordinates, also available, make GPS devices more attractive for the experimental study of vehicle dynamics, because the 3D profile of a track or a route can be easily obtained on a digital map [6], figure 2.
+The recording of the altitude and geographical coordinates, also available, make GPS devices more attractive for the experimental study of vehicle dynamics, because the 3D profile of a track or a route can be easily obtained on a digital map, figure 2.
 Because each data sample is well identifiable in time, GPS information can be perfectly synchronized with test data provided by other measuring devices.
 The GPS tools can be used by day or by night, in on- and off-road applications, conditions in which other measuring instruments for vehicle kinematics can have difficulties to work.